tom-barone/discontent/docs/architecture.md

 [See here](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_URL) for a good explanation of the different pieces in the URL:
 <br/><img height=70 src="../docs/assets/URL_description.png" alt="Structure and components of a URL"></img>

-_Right now all voting just happens on the domain, but there could be a future where ContentBlock allows voting on individual paths underneath the domain.
+_Right now all voting just happens on the domain, but there could be a future where Discontent allows voting on individual paths underneath the domain.
 This would allow voting on individual articles on Medium for example._

 ### Vote